mbonizzato/EduOptimNeurostim/README.md

 Companion code for the following paper : [Link to paper available upon publication]

 Please cite the present code as:
-Bonizzato M.&, Macar U.&, Guay-Hottin R., Choinière L., Lajoie G., Dancause N. 2021.
+Bonizzato M.<sup>&</sup>, Macar U.<sup>&</sup>, Guay-Hottin R., Choinière L., Lajoie G., Dancause N. 2021.
 “EduOptimNeurostim”, GitHub.  https://github.com/mbonizzato/EduOptimNeurostim/. \
-&, these authors equally contributed to the repository concept and material.
+<sup>&</sup>, these authors equally contributed to the repository concept and material.

 ## Usage notes

-The library is built around main.py and a JSON file containing all the necessary parameters (config folder).
+The library is built around main.py and a JSON file containing all the necessary parameters ([config](/config) folder).
-We built a series of tutorials to help navigate all the available features and design library calls (tutorials folder).
+We built a series of tutorials to help navigate all the available features and design library calls ([tutorials](/tutorials) folder).
-A few utilities for data downloading and result visualization complement this release (scripts folder).
+A few utilities for data downloading and result visualization complement this release ([scripts](/scripts) folder).

 You may want to run our Tutorial 1 first.